appliedblockchain/ab-website/README.md

 challenge-diagram: true #insert that line of the project has a challenge diagram
 challenge:

-outcome: #in the case of a project without an actual product delivery (e.i.
-EWF)
+outcome: #in the case of a project without an actual product delivery (e.g. EWF)

 delivery: